toryathome/jeischeduler/README.md

 ### For Non-Python Users

-If you're not familiar with Python or don't have it installed, please scroll righ down to:
+If you're not familiar with Python and want some hand-holding, please go ahead and navigate to:

 * [How to Get This All Working Without Much Prexisting Knowledge](#how-to-get-this-all-working-without-much-prexisting-knowledge)